Archilochus colubris

 Eggs: 21 May-26 Aug (Mollhoff 2022)

-Migration takes place mainly from late Jul through Sep, although there is a later report 23 Oct 1909 Webster Co (Ludlow 1935).
+Migration takes place mainly from late Jul through Sep.
 An unidentified hummingbird was at a Bassett, Rock Co feeder 20 Oct 2008.

 - High counts: 36 in a Lincoln, Lancaster Co yard 11 Sep 2015, 31 there 6 Sep 2016, 25 at Indian Cave SP, Nemaha and Richardson Cos 4 Sep 2010, and 25 at a Utica, Seward Co feeder 3 Sep 2021.